-One of the easiest and most attract nearly instantaneous upgrades you can give your landscaping is a series of paving stones.
+One of the easiest and most attractive nearly instantaneous upgrades you can give your simple landscape ideas is a series of paving stones.
 You can find some gorgeous mosaic stones, simple slate pieces, flagstones of varying styles and designs, or concrete paving stones at a variety of stores, including Lowes, Home Depot, Wal-Mart’s Garden Center, and Menards.

 If you’re a little creative, you can combine a variety of these types of paving stones, making sure to use complementary colors and styles and create uniquely curving paths.

-The best recommendation for the right barbecue is going with a built-in model.
+The best recommendation for the right barbecue is to go with a built-in model.
 At first, it won’t be the quickest thing you do, but once the barbecue is installed with stone and concrete, the barbecue will last for a long time, and won’t need much maintenance besides standard cleaning.

 If you’ve got the know-how or a contractor able, install a granite countertop, some kind of awning to protect the cooking space if there isn’t already an overhang, and concrete shelves under the barbecue for convenient food storage and preparation.